Skip to content

-Move beyond "hit and hope" generation.
+Move beyond 'hit and hope' generation.
 A systematic workflow for using Suno AI to produce radio-ready tracks, from emotion mapping to stem mixing.

 Create a track that sounds intentional, not accidental, using the Emotion Mapping technique.